The Decarbonization Fund may become a powerful instrument, but all depends on the revenue

 The major issue is the Fund’s future amount, i.e., whether it will have enough money to implement a substantial number of projects in the seven planned areas.
 Thus, the carbon tax regulation applies only to enterprises whose emissions exceed 500 tons per year, and the amendment introduced in 2018 relieves polluters from the requirement to pay for the first 500 tons, even if their emissions exceed this threshold.
 Therefore, an enterprise emitting 501 tons of carbon dioxide will pay tax on only one ton.
 Overall, budget revenues from carbon dioxide tax aren’t that large.
 Thus, the draft law 4347 envisages that in 2021, the state budget will receive almost UAH 2.7 billion in environmental tax charged on emissions.

 In addition, the draft law states that only 50% of this revenue will be remitted to the Fund.
 This amount is critically low to cause any systemic shifts toward decarbonization of the economy.
 For example, one of the areas of the Fund’s expenditures will include support for ecological modernization of generating enterprises.
-The Fund could play an important role in implementing the National Emission Reduction Plan (NERP), but the amount of capital investments required to fulfil the plan may reach 4.13 billion euros by 2034.
+The Fund could play an important role in implementing the National Emission Reduction Plan (NERP), but the amount of capital investments required to fulfil the plan 4.13 billion euros by 2034.
 In other words, ecological modernization of heat and power generating plants needs huge outlays.
 If UAH 1.35 billion is divided among the seven project areas, it would be enough only for small targeted projects.

 The amount of the Fund’s revenues can be increased, firstly, by allocating the full amount of carbon tax remittances to it, and secondly, by raising the rate of the tax itself.
 Presently, the tax rate is 10 hryvnias (0.3 euros) per ton of emissions, which is one of the lowers levels of СО2 tax in Europe, above Poland only.
 For example, the rate of this tax in Latvia is almost 9 euros per ton, in Spain 14 euros, and in European countries overall it exceeds 20 euros per ton.
 If the draft law 4347 is passed, the rate will increase to 30 hryvnias per ton.
 However, in order to effectively stimulate reduction of greenhouse gas emissions, Ukraine must raise the tax rate to at least 2-3 euros per ton, which can be done in phases within 3-5 years.